"In the woods is perpetual youth" - Emerson

 Berkshire Hiking services

-Mount Greylock hikes (2 hours west of Boston, 3 hours north of NYC): If you're local, visiting Berkshire County, or taking a ride out from Boston we have two local guides who know the state's highest mountain like the back of their hand.
-Day hikes for all ages and abilities as well as backpack overnights are available.
+Boston residents and visitors: Berkshire County is a western MA outdoor paradise.
 Mount Greylock and the surrounding mountains are as good as it gets in the Berkshires.
 Wonderful, wonderful place that at times feels more like Alaska.
-Price range is $85 to $250 and that price is the same whether it's one or or a dozen people.
+Price range is $50 to $250 and that price is the same whether it's one or or a dozen people.
 The longer and harder the hike, the more expensive so beginner/intermediate hikes are reasonably priced and the guides are extremely knowledgeable.
 Email 203.788.7665

 Group outings (youth groups, schools, companies, etc.): Please contact us to get ideas and pricing.
 We can plan hikes to relax and enjoy but we also have a certified hiking guide experienced with combining hikes with leadership/communication games and lessons.
+The guide for group outings is highly trained and certified to handle any type of outing.
 Email 203.788.7665

 Backpacking/camping lessons